dnv-opensource/farn-demo/ospCaseBuilder/README.md

 ## Watch cosim

-watchCosim allows you to monitor the running simulations, dump results and plot a graph.
+watchCosim allows you to monitor a running simulation, dump results and plot a graph.

 Run